suhlig/concourse-resource-proxy/README.markdown

 # Development

-* `scripts/test-*` manually invoke a local copy of Concourse' time resource via proxy
+* `scripts/test-*` manually invokes a local copy of Concourse' time resource via proxy
 * `scripts/iterate` restarts the server when go files were changed

 # License